 Masking means hiding traits or difficulties that are linked to dyspraxia or ADHD in order to fit in.
 This can be done deliberately or subconsciously without realising.
 Masking can be necessary or healthy, but excessive masking can be bad for mental health.

 Meltdowns and shutdowns are extreme emotional reactions that involve either an intense outburst of emotion or being unable to move or speak.
 They’re most recognised in autistic people but increasingly also in ADHD, and stresses that are specific to being dyspraxic can trigger them too, as most people who’ve seen me chopping veg on a bad day will know.
-Meltdowns can be scary, confusing, or embarrassing for all concerned, but they can be managed.
+Meltdowns can be worrying, confusing, or embarrassing for all concerned, but they can be managed.
 Late-diagnosed adults may have experienced meltdowns without understanding what they were or why they were happening.
 This useful page, written by an ADHD service, explains what an ADHD meltdown can look like and how to be supportive.

 Stimming or repeat behaviour.
 Stimming is short for ‘self-stimulatory behaviour’, which means a repeat behaviour that’s calming or soothing.
 Everyone stims, but ADHD/autistic people tend to do it more often or more visibly.
 Stims can include pacing, hand flapping, body rocking, throat clearing, leg bouncing or cracking your knuckles.
 Some more subtle ones include humming, stroking or handling objects, nail biting, scrolling through your phone, rewatching a video or TV show or (my personal favourite) playing a song on repeat.